havelsan/rust-dev-env/doc/09-rust-project-templates/README.md

 # Rust Project Templates
-This page containes links to Rust Project Templates, but before giving project template links , we offered some notes on software development.
+This page contains links to Rust Project Templates, but before giving project template links , we offered some notes on software development.
 The Rust Project Templates links are at the end of this page.

 ##  MAIN RULES:
 - Write readable code first, optimize second
+- Break your system into isolated, focused services.
 - Go for "Test Driven Development" when possible

 ## Elon Musk's 5 step process for making things in a better way